slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 "He's a part of my life.
 You have to accept that.
 I've known him for so long."

 And she tried to bring me back, "Hey!
 Come on!
 Don't worry of course I still love you.
 I'm with _you_ now!
 Come on!"
 I made a shut up smile.
 We walked back slowly in silence to the limo office, the only sound were Renee's inner thighs rubbing against each other wearing down her jeans.

+"I'm going to the store for a bit.
+By the guitar shop."

+"Can you get me cigarettes?"

+"I'm not buying you cigarettes."

+"Why not?"

+"Don't you have enough?"

+She was defiant "Hey I'm cutting back.
+Why are you watching me so close anyway?
+Shouldn't you be worried about yourself?
+You're just bones Om.
+How about you eat more?"

+I shut the door and tredged off, signalling Gala.
+To my surprise she agreed to come immediately since she was only minutes from my area.
+We agreed to meet down a few streets near an alley a few families of crows owned, far enough from the general direction of our friends and enemies.

+Who I saw under the light was a different person though.
+Gala's face lit the the corner and held a tenderness I hadn't noticed before.

+"You got the money?"
+I smiled.

+Her horrible imitation of a shady hooligan said "Yea I got your money if you got the stuff" and she laughed.
+I saw Her teeth you'd see them with every hard laugh, her mouth opening wide like an aligator's so you'd see them all.
+Perfect pearls.

+"You living with anyone right now?"

+"Yea I'm bunking with a friend.
+You know Ming?"

+She looked at me waiting for an answer because the implicit no wasn't enough.
+I made her wait to watch her a bit longer.
+"How long is this fight with Prof gonna last, or is it quits?"

+"I'd rather not talk about that."
+And her joy crawled back inside herself, but her  blush remained on her cheeks.

+"I really hope you enjoy the eighty seven or so dollars in change from the unemployment office."
+I dared.
+She looked down the empty street and her shoulders fell. ((Om thinks she's acting but she may not be acting, his interpretation.
+Lots like this to make more obvious in subtle ways)).

+I reached into my jacket and suddenly Gala was a careful watcher.
+The hand to my jacket, hand to the envelope, to her hand, to my face.
+She sounded out thank you in a voice so sincere it must have been practiced.

+Then she drifted off over the warehouses barely missing the streetlight.
+She floated above the east river, over the spiked concrete, her angel wings almost catching on a flag pole, back into the sky where she came from.
+My chest unfroze inhaling the winter back in, and I marched single-file back to my apartment a new slave.